 Our Program Assistants are specially trained to understand the child’s unique needs and implement academic, communication, sensory, social and behavioural strategies to facilitate successful participation in the classroom.

-Giant Steps’ teachers play an important role, meeting with their teachers to assist them in achieving our kids’ IEPs by providing educational strategies, modifying approaches to learning and maximizing their integration with typically developing peers.
+Giant Steps’ teachers and Executive Director play an important role, meeting with their teachers to assist them in achieving our kids’ IEPs by providing educational strategies, modifying approaches to learning and maximizing their integration with typically developing peers.

 When special needs arise, consultations with our therapists and visits to our kids’ classrooms target issues in specific developmental areas and assist in the implementation of therapeutic strategies to optimize the child’s functioning in the classroom.